A Practice Guide for Amateur Violinists and Violists

 Rhythm is an important skill for violinists and violists.
 Developing a strong internal pulse is not only a core musical skill, but as a chamber musician, others will want to play with you if you have a good sense of pulse.

-- Books: Winning Rhythms (beginning), Complete Rhythmic Training (Robert Starer, intermediate–advanced), Sight Read Any Rhythm Instantly (intermediate–advanced)
+- Sight Read Any Rhythm Instantly (intermediate–advanced)

 Sight Reading Skills